 You have been given this factsheet as you have been identified as someone who has had contact with a case of monkeypox.
 The risk of catching this infection is very low, but as you have had contact with a case of monkeypox there is still a chance that you may be infected.
-To help limit the spread of monkeypox and to protect individuals that you come into contact with, as a precaution we will be monitoring you for 21 days from the last day of contact with the case in order to see if you develop any symptoms.
-This is so we can catch it an early stage which will help reduce spread of the infection.
+To help limit the spread of monkeypox and to protect individuals that you come into contact with, it is important that you report any symptoms that develop in the 21 days after your contact with the case.